nicolasplantier/Find-generic-model-tetrapod/README.md

 ## Results

-The main advantage of this algorithm is that you will be able to visualize the results at each step.
+This algorithm allows you to visualize the results at each step.
 To do so, you can open the files inside `results` in each folder.

 - .las files can be opened via CloudCompare
 - .dat files need to be converted into .pts files before opening in CloudCompare